ShadowTwin41/generative_networks/readme.md

 --clip_max=1000;
 ```

-To start the training the inpainting model:
+To start the training of the inpainting model:
   *   In the run_inpaint.sh Ensure that:
       * MODE='c_train' # For training
         * To resume the training: ```--resume_checkpoint='...' --resume_step=...```